 B.A., Brandeis; J.D., Northwestern

-Prior to joining Akin Gump, Professor Schulman worked on antitrust and white collar criminal matters.
+Prior to becoming Pro Bono Partner at Akin Gump, Professor Schulman had extensive experience in antitrust and white collar criminal matters.
 In private antitrust litigation, Professor Schulman represented clients in a variety of industries, including defense contracting and healthcare.
 In mergers and acquisitions, Professor Schulman represented clients in dozens of transactions before the Federal Trade Commission and the Department of Justice.
 Reported merger cases include FTC v.
 Libbey and FTC v.
 Swedish Match.
-Professor Schulman also represented corporations in criminal matters and internal investigations.
+Professor Schulman also has represented corporations in criminal matters and internal investigations.
 Professor Schulman represented the Salt Lake Olympic Organizing Committee in its successful defense of a federal criminal probe into its Olympic bidding practices.
 He also conducted an internal investigation for the Board of Directors of the Ford Motor Company concerning tread separations on Firestone tires used on Ford Explorers.